InQuest/python-inquestlabs/README.md

 * [Axial R4PTOR](https://ax1al.com/projects/r4pt0r) from
   [@AXI4L](https://twitter.com/AXI4L).

-Get in touch or issue a pull-request to get your project listed.
+Get in touch or issue a pull request to get your project listed.

-## Testing

-Use pytest to test each case (or individually by specifying which file to test):

-`pytest tests/*`

 ## The Trystero Project